 COVID-19: Information about the coronavirus in Taos, New Mexico.

-With the continued spread of the Delta variant of COVID-19, many areas of the country are starting to see an increase in COVID-19 cases.
+Cases of COVID-19 continue to be very high in Taos County and it’s likely that the current number of cases will remain high through the winter.
 Even though restrictions were reduced nation wide over the summer, the CDC still suggests that individuals get vaccinated, wear a mask indoors, and practice social distancing.
 Vaccines are a very effective way to reduce the chances of contracting COVID-19 and it’s mutations.
 View the current CDC recommendations.